makrai/notes/potts2010-lm-understand.md

   * In saying this, he was criticizing the work of generative semanticists who treated semantic interpretation as the task of translating from natural languages into a separate meaning language.
-For Lewis, this just raised the question of what the meaning language meant.
+For Lewis, this just raised the question of what the meaning language meant
-* natural logic (van Benthem 2008), in which meanings are entirely defined by relationships between linguistic forms.
-Bill MacCartney and Chris Manning showed the value of these approaches for commonsense reasoning tasks, and Thomas Icard, Larry Moss, and colleagues achieved rich formal results for these systems.
+* natural logic (van Benthem 2008)
+  * meanings are entirely defined by relationships between linguistic forms
+  * Bill MacCartney and Chris Manning showed the value of these approaches for commonsense reasoning tasks
+  * Thomas Icard, Larry Moss, and colleagues achieved rich formal results for these systems

 # Objection: Symbols streams lack crucial information